-Andre’s Italian Restaurant is well known among L.A.’s longtime foodies for its made-on-site spaghetti, garlic bread and house salad dressing, which the eatery also sells by the bottle.
+Andre’s Italian Restaurant is well known among L.A.’s longtime foodies for its made-on-site lasagna and ravioli pasta, spaghetti imported from Italy, garlic bread and house salad dressing, which the eatery also sells by the bottle.
 A fixture at Fairfax since its 1963 opening, the cafeteria-style venue in more recent years expanded by taking over an adjacent restaurant space and adding a gelato station.

 The news of the Valley location comes mere weeks after Urbanize.LA reported in May that architecture firm MVE + Partners unveiled plans for a proposed mixed-use development at Town & Country — located across Third Street from the Farmer's Market and Caruso’s The Grove town center — where Andre’s is flanked by a K-Mart and a Whole Foods.
 The MVE project calls for the construction of a 251-foot-tall, 19-story glass-and-steel high-rise with 381 residential units and 66,000 square feet of ground-floor restaurants and retail.
 The proposed tower would replace the portion of the Town & Country currently occupied by K-Mart while Whole Foods and CVS Pharmacy will undergo an overhaul.

-On July 18, Andre’s owners, via Facebook, updated customers on the restaurant’s status and its relocation plans.
+On July 18, Andre’s owners, via Facebook, updated customers on the restaurant’s status.
 With Andre’s lease at the shopping center set to expire in December, the owners are seeking a month-to-month lease past the date to keep the restaurant going until the site’s landlord receives approval from the city to break ground on the redevelopment.

-The owners also expressed reservations and uncertainty over whether Andre’s can continue once the development has been completed.
+At the time, the owners expressed reservations and uncertainty over whether Andre’s can continue at this location once the development has been completed.

 “An Andre’s at the new shopping center might be possible, but the new lease terms would make for a costly proposition: higher rent, taxes, insurance, common area maintenance, etc.,” the post read.

-In the same post, Andre’s announced its securing of a new location in Canoga Park.
+In the July post, Andre’s also announced it had secured a new location in Canoga Park.